AniruddhaChakraborty/Getting-and-Cleaning-Data---Week-4-Assignment/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
+It mainly contains - Train data (X_train, Y_train and subject_train), Test Data (X_test,Y_test and subject_test), Feature Vector and Activity Labels.

 # Tidy Data

 There are 68 variables in this data set (tidy-data.txt).
 Each row contains data related to 1 activity for a certain person.

-There are data for 30 persons/subjects, each one was tracked for 6 activities , so there are a total of 180 rows of data.
+Since, there are data for 30 persons or subjects, and each one performed 6 activities , so there are a total of 180 rows of data.

-Each row contains data for 66 variables, each one being average of raw measurements for each activity and each subject.
+Each row contains data for 66 variables, each one being average of raw measurements for Activity - Subject combination.

-SubjectId - Subject column is numbered sequentially from 1 to 30.
+SubjectId - Subject column is numbered sequentially from 1 to 30 as there are 30 volunteers.

 ActivityType - It can be one of these values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING